14 Good Reasons To Learn Korean in 2026

 Generally, a bilingual person possesses more gray matter in their brain than a monolingual person.
 This gray matter is responsible for storing memory and processing languages.

-Learning Korean will give you access to 80 million more people and help you keep your brain active, better, and healthy.
+Learning Korean will give you access to 80 million more people and help you keep your brain active, better, and healthier.

 12. Study in South Korea

-From the quality of life to studying in one of the high-quality institutions, there are many reasons to choose South Korea as your education abroad destination.
+From the quality of life to studying in one of the high-quality institutions, there are many reasons to choose South Korea as your destination for education abroad.

 In 2017, over 120,000 international students were studying in South Korea.

-Communication is also the biggest problem in different countries.
+Communication is also the most significant challenge across countries.
 So, if you plan to pursue undergraduate, master’s, or even Ph.D. programs in Korea, learning their language would make your stay more pleasant!

-The good news is that most South Korean universities provide lessons in Korean and their chosen courses.
-So even if you know some elementary level, you can continue to reach intermediate to near-native when you live there.
+The good news is that most South Korean universities offer instruction in Korean and in their chosen courses.
+Even if you know some at a fundamental level, you can continue to reach intermediate to near-native proficiency when you live there.

 Alternatively, you can take an accepted Korean language ability test, such as TOPIK (Test of Proficiency in Korean).